MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 1. Log in as a user with administrator rights.

-1. Get the DeployR installer file, `DeployR-Enterprise-8.0.5.exe` from Microsoft Volume Licensing Service Center (VLSC).
-You'll need to sign the license purchase agreement with Microsoft, and then you'll get your credentials to download the DeployR installer from the SQL Server Enterprise Edition page in the VLSC.
+1. Get the DeployR installer file.
+   + From Microsoft Volume Licensing Service Center (VLSC):
+     1. Once you've signed the license purchase agreement with Microsoft, you'll get your credentials.
+     1. Log in and search for **SQL Server 2016 Enterprise Edition**.
+     1. In the product page, click **Continue**.
+     1. Download the **SQL Server Enterprise Edition 2016 DeployR 64 Bit** ISO file.
+     1. Double-click the ISO file to mount it as a DVD drive.
+     1. Then, select and run `DeployR-Enterprise-8.0.5.exe`.

-1. Launch the installer and follow the onscreen prompts to complete the installation.
+1. Launch the `DeployR-Enterprise-8.0.5.exe` installer and follow the onscreen prompts to complete the installation.

 1. Review and follow these critical [post-installation steps](#postinstall).
 You will not be able to log into the server until you set a password.